Be the first to know

 There are scores of factors that affect how we judge candidates: their alma mater, fraternity/sorority affiliations, gender, race, piercings, tattoos, etc. Most of the time, those things have nothing to do with a candidate’s skills.
 But that knowledge isn’t always enough to cancel out “familiarity bias” — when people gravitate toward people who are most like them.
 It’s a well known fact, for example, that tech engineers are predominantly white and male.
 So, despite the best of intentions, they tend to hire engineers who are also white and male.
 And it happens on a subconscious level, so it’s hard to stop it.

 Many companies, however, are actively working to change that.
 Not only does a commitment to diversity fuel good will among customers, diverse teams deliver better results.

 - Homogenous teams can become complacent: When everybody thinks the same way, there’s no one to play “devil’s advocate” and poke holes in the team’s work.
 Innovation dries up, and human error creeps in.
 And because everyone assumes everyone is writing code the same way, those errors often go unnoticed.

-- Just the presence of diversity makes a team more innovative.
-Diversity knocks teams out of the rut of complacency.
+- Just the presence of diversity and inclusion makes a team more innovative.
+Diversity and inclusion knocks teams out of the rut of complacency.
 Experiments have shown that people work harder and prepare more when they know they’ll have to persuade someone who’s socially or demographically different from them.